NICHOLAS85/dynamic-wall/README.md

 ## TODO
 -   [x]  Create install script
     -   [ ]  Save config options when updating
--   [ ]  Create uninstall script
+-   [x]  Create uninstall script
 -   [x]  Find credit for included themes
 -   [ ]  Support cron
 -   [ ]  Create a silent mode, to hide KDE notifications
 -   [ ]  Create a Randomize wallpaper option
 -   [ ]  Support other image types
--   [ ]  Create timeoffset which is read from a themes folder
+-   [ ]  Create configs which are read from a themes folder